 Have you ever wondered why our gluteal muscles, particularly the gluteus maximus, are so large and powerful compared to those in other animals?
-The reason is quite straightforward and lies in our unique bipedal locomotion system: we stand and move on two legs!
+The reason is straightforward and lies in our unique bipedal locomotion system: we stand and move on two legs!

-The fact that we walk on two legs instead of four necessitates strong and powerful gluteal muscles for optimal functionality.
+Walking on two legs instead of four necessitates strong and powerful gluteal muscles for optimal functionality.
 When our gluteal muscles aren't adequately activated, we lose much of our core stability, increasing the risk of various injuries.
 These injuries can affect the back, hips, and the entire lower extremity, including knees, ankles, and feet.

 Article Index:

-Gluteal Anatomy & General Function
+Gluteal Muscle Anatomy & General Function

 The gluteal region consists of three key muscles: gluteus maximus, gluteus medius, and gluteus minimus.